tmpfs/prism/doc/components.md

 }
 ```

-When using `mapStyleToComponent` there is no need to define `propTypes` for the child style objects they are automatically declared as we know ahead of time they should have the same property type as `style`.
+When using `mapStyleToProps` there is no need to define `propTypes` for the child style objects they are automatically declared as we know ahead of time they should have the same property type as `style`.
 But for properties you map using the routing functionality you should declare them so they are validated:

 ```javascript